 Any potential goal requiring Video Review must be reviewed prior to and/or during the next stoppage of play.
-No goal may be awarded (or disallowed) as a result of a Video Review once the puck has been dropped and play has resumed.
+No goal may be awarded (or disallowed) as a result of a Video Review once the play has resumed.

-The IIHF Video Review Operations will connect directly with the Referee(s) at ice level to assist with the review of any close play or disputed goal.
+The Video Review Consultant will connect directly with the Referee(s) at ice level to assist with the review of any close play or disputed goal.
 The On-ice Officials (Referees or Linespersons) decision shall be final.